matao1984/temcompanion/README.md

 ## 6. Change history

+### v1.2.2
+- Add right click menu
+- Add save as 8-bit tiff and color tiff
+- Stack can also be exported as 8-bit tiff and color tiff, png, and jpg
+- Added check for the image sizes when computing DPC to prevent crashing
+- Fixed letter $/mu$ in micrometer scale bar cannot display correctly.

 ### v1.2.1
 - Support drag and drop file(s) into the main UI or the batch converter
 - Figure tries to keep the aspect ratio upon resizing (for the most of the cases)